jai-sandhu/jai-sandhu.github.io/index.md

 ### Communication
 * Part of Associate group at Home Depot where we provide the entirety of the associates concerns, mediate through them, and communicate them to management.
-* When volunteering at highschool compter science courses, helped communicate code in a easy to understand manner.
+* When volunteering at highschool computer science courses, helped communicate code in a easy to understand manner.

 ### Laguages
 * Java